Top 5 Most Common Medical Malpractice Cases in Turkey and How to Handle Them

 - Consult a Medical Malpractice Lawyer – An attorney can determine whether the outcome was a recognized complication or avoidable negligence.

-- File a Malpractice Claim – If negligence is proven, you may recover damages for medical bills, lost income, and emotional suffering.
+- File a malpractice claim.
+If negligence is proven, you may be able to get compensation for your medical costs, lost income, and emotional distress.

 2. Misdiagnosis and Delayed Diagnosis

-A misdiagnosis occurs when a medical professional fails to identify the correct illness.
-A delayed diagnosis means the right condition is eventually found, but too late to prevent serious harm.
+A misdiagnosis happens when a doctor does not find the real illness.
+A delayed diagnosis means the correct problem is found, but not soon enough to avoid serious harm.

 Typical cases in Turkey include: